 According to the 2018 Content Preferences Report, 71% of respondents have used white papers as a way to gain insight from a credible source.
-As B2B technology purchases have grown in length and complexity, decision-makers rely more than ever on content that provides them with facts and research rather than advertising.
+As B2B technology purchases grow in length and complexity, decision-makers rely more than ever on content that provides them with facts and research rather than advertising.

 Today’s technical white paper walks the line between disseminating information and marketing, acting as an education and lead generation tool for technology companies.
 A technical white paper is not a datasheet, nor is it an advertising tool for your product.
 It’s a piece of long-form content written to tell prospects a story about an industry problem and a solution.

-What is a Technical White Paper?
+What is a technical white paper?

 A common technical white paper definition is a document that sets out to explain a business problem and a tech-based solution to that problem.
 Primarily a B2B marketing tool, this type of white paper strives to make the sometimes complex ideas prevalent in the high-tech world coherent to those who aren’t experts in the field.